Should You Be Incorporating Meditation in Your Training?

 What is Meditation

 Meditation is a skill in which mindfulness is practiced to train attention and awareness in oneself as well to help mental clarity and calm our emotions.
 Meditation is a great way to keep yourself grounded and kind of have a 'reset' button on your ordinary day.

 Meditation has many benefits to it.
 I won't be able to list all of them, but let's go over some of the main benefits that meditation can do to help you.

 Mindfulness is one of the main benefits to meditation.
 It's the act of being in the present moment.
 Anything you're acting upon, you're fully in the present moment for it.
 This is a very important ability to have.
 It can help calm your thoughts and lets you focus on what's important, which is the present moment.
 It's easy to get stuck thinking about the past or future and that can cause us unnecessary stress.
 As well, the act of being mindful can help get a better control of your emotions and overall well being.
 Which leads to our next point...

-Like I mentioned before, something about mindfulness is that it can also lead to emotional stability.
-When you're focused on the present moment and only what is in front of you, it takes away a lot of the anxiety and other unknown factors we might usually have our mind go through.
-Whether you're sad, upset, anxious about something in the past or future, being focused on the present will stabilize all those emotions and keep you at grounded level.
+As I mentioned before, something about mindfulness is that it can also lead to emotional stability.
+When you're focused on the present moment and only what is in front of you, it takes away a lot of the anxiety and other unknown factors we might usually have our minds go through.
+Whether you're sad, upset, or anxious about something in the past or future, being focused on the present will stabilize all those emotions and keep you at a grounded level.

 Better Attention Span

 Now more than ever, we're seeing our generation's attention span decline.
 This is highly suspected to be related to social media and spending too much time on our phones.
 Even personally, over the years I noticed my attention span slowly go on the decline.
 Meditation can help improve your attention space overall.
 This can help you in many ways in life and help to continuously achieve your goals.